Transfer at Manchester Airport

 Transfer between flights

 In Manchester, you will usually have a rather unguaranteed transfer, which you can make yourself from two separate tickets.
-We recommend ideally a minimum of 4 hours reserve for this.
+For this case, we recommend ideally a minimum of 4 hours reserve.

 If an airline offers a guaranteed transfer in Manchester, in most cases you will not have to change terminals and you will not have to leave the transit area.
 However, you will always have to go through security.